 Although your existing VPN/NPS solution may already be configured, you need to determine which encryption protocols you need to use to support Azure-backed MFA — because not all encryption protocols support all MFA verification methods.

-For example, PAP supports phone calls, one-way text message, mobile app notification, and mobile app verification code, whereas CHAPV2 and EAP support phone call and mobile app notification only.
+For example, PAP supports phone calls, one-way text messages, mobile app notification, and mobile app verification code, whereas CHAPV2 and EAP support phone calls and mobile app notification only.

-There are two key factors that affect which authentication methods are available with an NPS extension deployment:
+Two key factors affect which authentication methods are available with an NPS extension deployment: